 You can buy Operation Shattered Web new knives in few places.
 There’s the Steam Community Market, the safest but the most expensive way to buy CSGO skins and there are third-party marketplaces unaffiliated with Valve.
-The prices there are much lower but there may be some scam attempts so you have to be careful.
-Also, always trade on whitelisted sites.
+The prices there are much lower, but it’s advised to trade on whitelisted sites.
 Fortunately, Skinwallet Market is a part of our publicly traded company, so you can check out its Knife Skins catalogue with no worries.

 When it comes to selling Operation Shattered Web knives, you have basically three options.
 The first is to go for Steam Community Market.
 It’s safe and quite fast, but all the money you get from your knife will be held by Steam and you won’t be able to pay it out.
 You can only use it to buy new skins or games on Steam.
 Third-party marketplaces will allow you to pay your money out, but the prices are lower.
 Also, just like in case of buying, be careful not to get scammed.
 Lastly, if you need money really fast, you can sell your knives in Skinwallet.